EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Introduction

-Experiment results show that our benchmark reveals clear performance stratification across difficulty levels, with higher-level tasks exposing distinct capability gaps.
-In addition, our perturbed version induce performance drops, even in strong models, revealing that prior evaluations may overestimate true generalization.
-Most critically, current LLMs consistently underperform on Level 3 tasks involving open-ended, high-level engineering reasoning, falling well short of human expert performance.
-These results suggest that today's LLMs remain far from reliably solving real-world engineering problems, leaving substantial room for future research.
-Our contributions can be summarized as follows: (1) We are among the first to systematically evaluate LLMs on real-world engineering problems; (2) We design a hierarchical benchmark with three difficulty levels and multiple problem variants, enabling fine-grained analysis of model reasoning capabilities and limitations; (3) Unlike prior benchmarks, our benchmark systematically evaluate LLM performance on open-ended engineering tasks; (4) We evaluate a broad set of mainstream LLMs, providing insights that can aid future model development and enhance engineering capabilities.
+Our contributions can be summarized as follows: (1) We are among the first to systematically evaluate LLMs on real-world engineering problems; (2) We design a hierarchical benchmark with three difficulty levels and multiple problem variants, enabling fine-grained analysis of model reasoning capabilities and limitations; (3) Unlike prior benchmarks, our benchmark systematically evaluates LLM performance on open-ended engineering tasks; (4) We evaluate a broad set of mainstream LLMs, providing insights that can aid future model development and enhance engineering capabilities.